roryl/lucee-book/scaffolding.md

 In Lucee there are a few major open source MVC (Model-View-Contorller) frameworks that are suitable for most web applications.

 ###[Framework 1 (fw/1)](https://github.com/framework-one/fw1)
-A lightweight MVC, best for do it yourself people who only want the minimal of structure
+A lightweight MVC framework, best for do it yourself people who only want the minimal of structure.

 ###[CFWheels](http://cfwheels.org/)
 A MVC framework inspired by Ruby On Rails, to develop quickly with a ton of baked in features